Police respond to 'active situation' at Wisconsin mall

 The Milwaukee County Transit System tweeted that buses to the mall were unable to enter the property due to an "emergency incident."

 Photos posted to social media showed police cruisers in the mall parking lot.
+The Milwaukee County Medical Examiner's Office tweeted it was not responding to the scene.

 The Mall was the site of a February shooting in which a city police officer, Joseph Mensah, shot and killed Alvin Cole, a Black 17-year-old.
 Police said Cole was fleeing from police; Mensah, who is also Black, said he shot Cole because Cole pointed a gun at him.